Princess Sally Acorn

-In the second American Sonic cartoon, Sally is the leader of the Freedom Fighters.
+In the second American Sonic cartoon, Sally is a member of the Freedom Fighters.
 She is the love interest of Sonic the Hedgehog, much to the dismay of the young royal guard, Antoine.
-She is something of a mother to Tails, Sonic's surrogate younger brother, and a good friend of Bunnie Rabbot.
-She also has a pocket computer containing an artificial intelligence named NICOLE.
+She is a caretaker for Tails, Sonic's surrogate younger brother, and a good friend of Bunnie Rabbot.
+She also has a pocket computer containing an advanced program named NICOLE.
 Sally's goal, along with the rest of the Freedom Fighters, is to defeat Doctor Robotnik and free her father, King Acorn.
 She is voiced by Kath Soucie in the original English language version.